DenyaOmega3/Denys_Lobanov/README.md

 - now go to project in IDEA and find Dropbox class.
 You need to insert your access key into variable **generatedKey**
 - select Test class, manage some examples and test them
 <br>

-**Note**: Unfortunately, I didn't manage to solve one particular problem.
-Therefore, in order to start test for *GetFileMetadata()* method you need to get id of your inserted file using .getBody()